 In July 2006 the Company acquired all the outstanding shares of Sibelius Software Limited ("Sibelius") for cash, net of cash acquired, of \$20.3 million plus transaction costs of \$0.7 million and \$0.5 million for the fair value of stock options assumed.
-The Company performed a preliminary allocation of the purchase price to the net tangible assets and intangible assets of Sibelius based on their fair values as of the consummation of the acquisition.
-The purchase price was allocated as follows: \$1.0 million to net tangible assets acquired, \$9.2 million to amortizable identifiable intangible assets, \$0.5 million to in-process research and development ("R&D") and the remaining \$10.8 million to goodwill.
+In the third quarter of 2006, the Company performed a preliminary allocation of the purchase price to the net tangible assets and intangible assets of Sibelius based on their fair values as of the consummation of the acquisition.
+The purchase price was allocated as follows: \$1.0 million to net tangible assets acquired, \$9.2 million to amortizable identifiable intangible assets, \$0.5 million to inprocess research and development ("R&D") and the remaining \$10.8 million to goodwill.
 An additional \$3.2 million was recorded as goodwill for deferred tax liabilities related to non-deductible intangible asset amortization.
-During the fourth quarter of 2006, the Company received a cash refund of \$0.3 million related to the settlement of a purchase price adjustment clause in the acquisition agreement which was recorded as a decrease to goodwill.
-Also during the fourth quarter of 2006 and the first quarter of 2007, the Company continued its analysis of the fair values of certain assets and liabilities, primarily deferred tax assets and tax reserves, and recorded an increase in the value of net assets acquired of \$0.3 million with a corresponding decrease to goodwill.
+During the fourth quarter of 2006, the Company received a cash refund of \$0.3 million related to the settlement of a purchase price adjustment clause in the acquisition agreement that was recorded as a decrease to goodwill.
+Also during the fourth quarter of 2006 and the first three months of 2007, the Company continued its analysis of the fair values of certain assets and liabilities, primarily deferred tax assets and tax reserves, and recorded an increase in the value of net assets acquired of \$0.3 million with a corresponding decrease to goodwill.

 The amortizable identifiable intangible assets include developed technology valued at \$6.6 million, customer relationships valued at \$1.8 million and a trade name valued at \$0.8 million.
-Amortization expense for these intangibles totaled \$0.5 million for the three-month period ended March 31, 2007, and accumulated amortization was \$1.4 million at March 31, 2007.
-The allocation of \$0.5 million to in-process R&D was expensed at the time of acquisition and represents technology that had not yet reached technological feasibility and had no alternative future use.
+Amortization expense for these intangibles totaled \$0.5 million and \$1.0 million, respectively, for the three- and six-month periods ended June 30, 2007, and accumulated amortization was \$1.9 million at June 30, 2007.
+The allocation of \$0.5 million to in-process

+R&D was expensed at the time of acquisition and represents technology that had not yet reached technological feasibility and had no alternative future use.